CCurl/s3/README.md

 ~     (n -- f)    f: (a = 0) ?
 1 : 0; (Logical NOT)
 [     (T F--)     DO: start a DO/LOOP (aka-FOR/NEXT) loop.
-n     (--n)       n: the index of the current DO loop ]     (--)        LOOP: increment index (n) and stop if (T<=n) x]    (N--)       +LOOP: Add N to the index (n) and stop if (n==T) or (n crosses T) {     (--)        Start a BEGIN/WHILE loop
+n     (--n)       n: the index of the current DO loop j     (--n)       n: the index of the next outer DO loop ]     (--)        LOOP: increment index (n) and stop if (T<=n) x]    (N--)       +LOOP: Add N to the index (n) and stop if (n==T) or (n crosses T) {     (--)        Start a BEGIN/WHILE loop